How were you first bitten by the theatre bug?

 As a lover of literature, I have always been obsessed with the different plots, characters and twists that every novel or play contains. l love looking at stories from angles that I feel haven’t been explored before, and that’s what compelled me to boldly attempt to re-interpret well-known classics in a different light.
 It challenges me to keep an open mind and to really pay attention to the tiniest of details in different writers’ works.
 I see this as a way to expand my awareness of the sensitive decisions that writers make with every word, phrase or analogy they use.

 Why young & W!LD?

-After working with your programme directors and fellow participants in young & W!LD for six months, you all staged an invitation-only showcase – When S#!T Hits The Fam.
-What was that process like?
-What have you learnt from it?
+You’ve been working with your programme directors and fellow participants in young & W!LD for six months, and staged an invitation-only showcase – When S#!T Hits The Fam.
+What have you learnt from that process?